 Dams are important to our country and tare problems as well like, they change the ecosystem of the rivers, high cost for constructing the dam, they must be operated for many several years to become profitable, rehabilitation of people, serious geological damage, flooding of large areas of land, and the dam might give under the weight of water in the lake leading to deaths and flooding, etc.

 Alternatives to Dams

-The reuse of water or water recycling or reclamation in which water reuse refers to the use of treated sewage, gray water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
+The reuse of water or water recycling or reclamation refers to the reuse of treated sewage, gray water or stormwater for non-potable purposes such as irrigation, industrial processes, fire protection and toilet flushing, among others.
 Another option is groundwater recharge which involves recharging underground water sources during a wet year or a season when water is available.
 Re-operation of existing dams is quite a good option.
 In the sense changing the way an existing dam is used is typically cheaper and less harmful to the environment than building a new dam and in most cases re-operating a dam goes to mean that it can provide water for cities, farms, and fish during critical times of year without major environmental, energy production or flood protection drawbacks.

-For more detailed information about large Dams and Alternatives to Dams, visit Byju’s.
+For more detailed information about large Dams and Alternatives to Dams, visit BYJU’S.